black-parrot/black-parrot/docs/interface_specification.md

 when an LCE encounters a cache or coherence miss.
 Cache misses occur when the LCE does not contain the desired cache block.
-A coherence miss occurs when the LCE contains a valid copy of the desired cache block, but has insufficient permissions to perform the desired operation (e.g., trying to write a cache block that the LCE has with read-only permissions).
-A request may also be sent to perform an uncached load or store operation.
+A coherence miss occurs when the LCE contains a valid copy of the desired cache block, but has insufficient permissions to perform the desired operation (e.g., trying to write a cache block with read-only permissions).
+Requests may also be issued for uncached loads and stores or for atomic operations.
 Issuing a request initiates a new coherence transaction, which is handled by one of the CCEs in the system.

-#### Request Messages

-A request is sent from an LCE to a CCE when the LCE requests a new cache block, needs different coherence permissions that it already has for a cache block, or needs to perform an uncached load or store.

-A Request has the following fields:
-* Destination ID - destination CCE ID
-* Message Type - Load/Store, Cached/Uncached, Custom
-* Size - Size of valid data in data field
-* Source ID - requesting LCE ID
-* Address - request address (must be naturally aligned if uncached request)
-* Non-Exclusive Request Bit - 1 if LCE does not want Exclusive rights to cache block
-* LRU Way ID - cache way within cache set that LCE wants miss filled to
-* Data - data for uncached store or custom message payload
+Uncached requests may result in coherence transactions when targeting cacheable memory to guarantee memory correctness across all cores.

 ### Command Network

 The Command network carries commands and data to the LCEs.
 Most messages on this network originate at the CCEs.
-LCEs may also occasionally send Command messages to perform LCE to LCE transfers of cache block data, but only do so when commanded to by a CCE.
-Common Commands include cache block invalidation and writeback commands, data and tag commands that deliver a valid cache block and coherence permissions to an LCE, and transfer commands that tell an LCE to send a cache block to another LCE in the system.
+LCEs may be commanded to send a Command message by a CCE to perform a LCE to LCE cache block transfer when required by the coherence protocol, but otherwise may not initiate Command messages.
+Common Commands include cache block invalidation and writeback commands, cache block fills, and LCE to LCE transfer commands.

-#### Command Messages

-A Command has the following fields:
-* Destination ID - destination LCE ID
-* Message Type - command message type (see below)
-* Size - Size of valid data in data field
-* Source ID - sending CCE ID
-* Address - address
-* Way ID - cache way within LCE's cache set (given by address) to operate on
-* State - coherence state
-* Target LCE - LCE ID that receiving LCE will send cache block data and tag to for Transfer Command
-* Target Way ID - cache way within target LCE's cache set (determined by address) to fill data in
-* Target State - coherence state for target (to be implemented in future)
-* Data - cache block data, uncached load data, or custom message payload

-Command Message Types:
-* Sync - synchronization command during system initialization
-* Set Clear - clear entire cache set (invalidate all blocks in set)
-* Invalidate - invalidate specified cache block
-* Set State - set coherence state for specified cache block
-* Data and Tag - fill data, tag, and coherence state for specified cache block
-* Set Tag and Wakeup - set tag and coherence state for specified block and wake up LCE (miss resolved)
-* Writeback - command LCE to writeback a (potentially) dirty cache block
-* Transfer - command LCE to send cache block and tag to another LCE
-* Set State & Writeback - set coherence state then writeback cache block
-* Set State & Transfer - set coherence state then transfer cache block to specified target LCE
-* Set State & Transfer & Writeback - set coherence state, transfer cache block to target LCE, and writeback cache block
-* Uncached Data - send uncached load data to an LCE
-* Uncached Store Done - inform LCE that an uncached store was completed by memory

 ### Response Network

 The Response network carries acknowledgement and data writeback messages from the LCEs to the CCEs.
 The CCE must be able to sink any potential response that could be generated in the system in order to prevent deadlock in the system.
 Sinking a message can be accomplished by processing the message when it arrives or placing it into a buffer to consume it from the network.
-If buffering is used, the buffer must be large enough to hold all possible response messages to the CCE.
+The CCE must be able to sink or buffer all possible response messages generated by a single coherence transaction in-order to avoid blocking the coherence networks.

-#### Response Messages

-A Response message has the following fields:
-* Destination ID - destination CCE ID
-* Message Type - response type (see below)
-* Size - Size of valid data in data field
-* Source ID - sending LCE ID
-* Address - cache block address
-* Data - cache block data (if required) or custom message payload

-Response Message Types:
-* Sync Ack - synchronization acknowledgement during system initialization
-* Inv Ack - invalidation ack to acknowledge invalidation command has been processed
-* Coh Ack - coherence ack to acknowledge end of coherence transaction
-* Resp WB - cache block writeback response, with cache block data
-* Resp Null WB - cache block writeback response, without cache block data